desicochrane/blogger/src/posts/2018-02-18-gopher-forth-and-binary-multiply.md

 | \\( (17,28) \\)       | 2.4 ns/op          | 13.0 ns/op         |
 | \\( (19998,12234) \\) | 2.4 ns/op          | 4,182 ns/op         |

 We can see that our solution performs poorly compared to the native product operator and does not scale at all for larger inputs.
-I also tried much larger inputs, but I lost my patience well before `RepeatedAddition` finished its computation.

 It seems we need to be more clever in our approach.

-### Shifting to double and halve
+### Doubling and halving
 We tried addition, but now let's explore bitwise shifts.
 We can use the fact that a performing a bitwise left-shift on a number \\(k\\) times is the same as multiplying by it by two \\(k\\) times.
 That is:

 $$ a \times 2^k \equiv a \ll k \text{ where } k \in \\{0,1,2,\\ldots\\} $$